maaikelaagland/optodetemplates/README.md

 To request access contact jorn@artinis.com (not sure if needed for github organisational repo)

-There are three different optodettemplate.xml files in this repository:
+There are three different optodettemplate.xml files in this repository.

-1. Official customer (`official/optodetemplates.xml`)
+1. Official (`official/optodetemplates.xml`)
 2. Custom (`custom/optodetemplates.xml`)
 3. Development (`development/optodetemplates.xml`)

-The official template file should only contain templates that have been cleared with (template checking group, consisting of x,y,z, blabla) to be included in the official customer template file.
+The **Official** template file should only contain templates that have been cleared with (template checking group, consisting of x,y,z, blabla) to be included.

-Custom customer templates that were requested (or made) by customers, but are of no general use and hence shouldn't be included in the official release should be put into the custom customer template file.
+Custom templates that were requested (or made) by customers or project partners, but are of no general use shouldn't be included in the official release , these should be placed in the **Custom** template file.

-Templates used for development purposes should be put into the development template file.
+Templates used for development purposes should be put in the **Development** template file.

-Please go to the [wiki](https://github.com/kdarti/optodetemplates/wiki) for further information.
+Adding a new template to an optodetemplate.xml file can be done in three different ways.
+The examples in the instructions below uses the `official/optodetemplates.xml` file, but the procedures generalise to the other files.

+Plese refer to the [wiki](https://github.com/kdarti/optodetemplates/wiki) for instructions on how to add templates and what the workflow is for each template file.